dominant-strategies/Quai-Macro-Model/Research/Meetings/20240816 Dev Update.md

 2. In the following table, is the miner and converter in both cases offered these 4 options of locking and they choose whatever suits them?

 ![alt text](lockup.png)

+### Mining

+1. Best to try and validate and understand based on the mining example notebook
+2. Might need to figure out if a global difficulty is fine or if we need to model the individual block difficulties updating at subprime blocks